bcleonard/ibm_cos_toolkit/haproxy_loadbalancer/README.md

 docker-compose up -d
 ```

+This will download the latest version of the haproxy docker container, add the "curl" package to it and start it up.

 ### Tested as working on:

 * IBM Cloud Object Storage Appliances running 3.14.x.x
 * Docker running on CentOS 7.x
+* Internet Connection (to download haproxy docker container and add curl package)